juliano/juliano.github.io/_posts/2019-12-17-functional-scala-london-2019-day-1.md

 `df` is noisy, and visual noise is worse than audio noise.
 That was his motivation to start his new project: `xs`

-{% include figure image_path="assets/images/funscala2019/paul_phillips.jpg" caption="I want to work in peace without being assaulted all the time by meaninless garbage" %}
+{% include figure image_path="assets/images/funscala2019/paul_phillips.jpg" caption="I want to work in peace without being assaulted all the time by meaningless garbage" %}

 Paul is a great presenter.
 Having him was a nice start to the conference!